linasdev/osshs-hardware/README.md

-# Open-source Smart House System
+# Hardware for the Open-source Smart House System
 TODO: Add project description.

 ## Built With